 I'm like, okay, you go defeat Biden because you're doing a good job of it so far.

-Um, you know, now he's accusing him of death, you know, it's just like he's he's flailing.
+You know, now he's accusing him of, you know, it's just like he's flailing.

-And everyone's oh, well, what if you for your points, Michelle Obama?
+And everyone's holding, well, what if your points, Michelle Obama, he can't lose.

-And I'll take Trump's foreign policy success and beating Baghdadi and killing him and killing Solomon and killing the Al-Qaeda leader in Yemen and defeating the caliphate that they couldn't beat, bringing back Jobs from overseas manufacturing jobs that they said was never coming back.
+And I'll take Trump's foreign policy success and beating Baghdadi and killing him and killing Soleimani and killing the al-Qaeda leader in Yemen and defeating the caliphate that they couldn't beat, bringing back jobs from overseas, manufacturing jobs that they said was never coming back.

 I mean, it's going to be game on.